 Introduction

-There are stark disparities in health and the factors that influence health between population subgroups in the United States, such as by race/ethnicity and socioeconomic status.
+There are stark disparities in health and the factors that influence health between population subgroups in the United States, such as race/ethnicity and socioeconomic status.
 Many studies at the national, state, and local levels have quantified the variation in health among populations and point to inequitable conditions and outcomes for socially disadvantaged groups.
-For instance, a recent study documented that not only have the overall trends in the percentage of infants born at low birth weight increased in recent years, but so too have disparities by maternal race and education level.1 Another study reported that the recent trend of mortality fluctuation in the U.S. was a consequence of mortality disparities among race/ethnicity and age groups.2 These studies imply that because overall population health measures could mask health disparities among subpopulations in communities, it is imperative to determine a health disparity measure to identify disadvantage among these subpopulations.
-However, outside of the scientific literature, there is little widely available data that would allow non-scientific audiences to investigate and understand local health disparities in the context of other community conditions.
+For instance, a recent study documented that not only have the overall trends in the percentage of infants born at low birth weight increased in recent years, but so too have disparities by maternal race and education level.1 Another study reported that the recent trend of mortality fluctuation in the U.S. resulted from mortality disparities among race/ethnicity and age groups.2 These studies imply that because overall population health measures could mask health disparities among subpopulations in communities, it is imperative to simultaneously examine health disparities to identify disadvantages among these subpopulations.
+However, outside of scientific literature, there is little widely-available data that would allow non-scientific audiences to investigate and understand local health disparities in the context of other community conditions.
 This is due to a lack of, or inconsistency in, data provision, both across geographic locations and different health-related measures.

 Population health improvement platforms across the nation, such as the County Health Rankings & Roadmaps (CHR&R)3,4, are well-positioned to expand upon their current data infrastructure to include more explicit measurement of health disparities in a way that would facilitate meaningful comparisons and advance the understanding and – ideally – the elimination of pervasive health inequities.
-CHR&R has provided summarized statistics of health outcomes and health factors for the nation’s 3,143 counties annually for more than 10 years.
-This effort includes more than 60 measures covering health outcomes and health factors based on a model of population health that emphasizes the importance of social determinants in the overall health of communities.4,5 Evolving CHR&R and other health platforms to capture the current level and determinants of not only overall health but also health disparities could provide communities with actionable information on the state of potential barriers to equitable health for all of their residents.
+CHR&R has provided summarized statistics of more than 60 measures covering health outcomes and health factors for the nation’s 3,143 counties annually for more than ten years.
+Evolving CHR&R and other health platforms to address the goals of the U.S. Department of Health and Human Services’ Public Health 3.0 initiative - that is, leveraging data and resources to address social, environmental, and economic conditions that affect not only overall health but also health equity –could provide communities with actionable information on the state of potential barriers to equitable health for all of their residents.